Jay Lefkowitz: Career

 Lefkowitz is a graduate of Columbia University and Columbia Law School.
 Earlier in the George W. Bush administration, Lefkowitz was general counsel in the Office of Management and Budget and later deputy director of domestic policy at the White House.
 He crafted Bush's policy on stem cell research.
 After leaving the White House in 2003, he was twice offered West Wing jobs.

 Lefkowitz also serves as a lecturer in law at Columbia Law School, in which capacity he teaches a seminar on the Supreme Court.
-This seminar uses a simulation method whereby students act in the roles of Supreme Court justices hearing cases and writing opinions in cases currently pending before the Court.
+This seminar uses a simulation method whereby students act in the roles of Supreme Court justices hearing cases and writing opinions in cases pending before the Court.

 Lefkowitz was also director of cabinet affairs and deputy executive secretary to the Domestic Policy Council for President George H. W. Bush.
 Near the end of the Cold War, Lefkowitz was active in the movement to allow Soviet Jews or "Refuseniks" to emigrate from the Soviet Union.